citp/privacy-policy-historical/a/an/ani/animals-zone.com.md

-> *The following text is extracted and transformed from the animals-zone.com privacy policy that was archived on 2014-02-10.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140210001217id_/http%3A//www.animals-zone.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the animals-zone.com privacy policy that was archived on 2014-10-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141007210227id_/http%3A//www.animals-zone.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Animals Zone

-**Privacy Policy** ****
+**Privacy Policy**

 This privacy statement covers all websites of [Dreamattic S.A.](http://www.dreamattic.com/) (“Dreamattic”).
 At Dreamattic, we recognize that privacy of your personal information is important.
 Here is information on what types of personal information we receive and collect when you use and visit websites and services (“Services”) published by Dreamattic and how we safeguard your information.
-Please read this statement carefully before proceeding to access our **** sites. **By using the Services you agree to the terms of this Privacy Policy.**
+Please read this statement carefully before proceeding to access oursites. **By using the Services you agree to the terms of this Privacy Policy.**

 **We never sell your personal information to third parties.**

-**Information we collect** ****
+**Information we collect**

 Dreamattic is the sole owner of the information collected on its websites.
 Dreamattic may collect information from our users at several different points: